acolinisi/hpsc/README-scs.md

     $ screen -r hpsc-0-hpps

 This window will show output from the Synopsys UART.
-You only need to do this once, and leave it open, when you re-run the run-qemu.sh script, it will find the open session and re-attach to it.
+You only need to do this once, and leave it open; when you re-run, it will re-attach to the open session.

 Run Zebu emulator
 -----------------